Sara-Hamilton/WordCounter/README.md

 ## Description

 _This is the Epicodus weekly project for week 2 of the C# course.
-Its purpose is to display understanding .Net MVC testing in C#._
+Its purpose is to display understanding of .Net MVC testing in C#._

 #### _Word Counter_
 * Takes in a word and a string